Effect-TS/dtslint/README.md

 {
   "scripts": {
     "dtslint": "dtslint",
+    "dtslint-installAll": "dtslint --installAll",
-    "dtslint-clean": "dtslint --installAll"
+    "dtslint-clean": "dtslint --clean"
   }
 }
 ```

 These scripts allow you to run `dtslint` and perform necessary linting checks on your TypeScript declaration files.

-Additionally, the `dtslint-clean` script is used to ensure that all required TypeScript versions are properly installed.
+Flags:

+- `--installAll`: Installs all necessary dependencies, including those labeled as `next` and `rc`.
+- `--clean`: Clears all installations, ensuring a clean slate for subsequent operations.